atm-bankomat/i-forgot/README.md

 Command | Reason
 ------- | ------
-`npm install` | to install all the required packages `npm run lint` | to run tslint against the TypeScript `npm run compile` | to compile all TypeScript into JavaScript `npm test` | to run tests and ensure everything is working
+`npm install` | to install all the required packages `npm run start` | to start the Atomist automation client `npm run lint` | to run tslint against the TypeScript `npm run compile` | to compile all TypeScript into JavaScript `npm test` | to run tests and ensure everything is working